GH6324/TrustTunnel/README.md

 Welcome to the TrustTunnel repository!

-TrustTunnel is free, fast secure and fully self-hosted VPN solution powered by its own unique VPN protocol.
+TrustTunnel is a free, fast, secure, and fully self-hosted VPN solution powered by its own unique VPN protocol.

-TrustTunnel project includes VPN endpoint (this repository), [library and CLI for client](https://github.com/TrustTunnel/TrustTunnelClient) and [GUI application](https://github.com/TrustTunnelFlutterClient)
+The TrustTunnel project includes the VPN endpoint (this repository), the [library and CLI for the client](https://github.com/TrustTunnel/TrustTunnelClient), and the [GUI application](https://github.com/TrustTunnel/TrustTunnelFlutterClient).

 ## Server Features